How to Choose a Hammock

 When selecting your hammock, do check the size and weight charts.

 For safety, do not exceed your hammock’s weight capacity.

-Which is better for a hammock cotton or polyester?
+Which is better for hammock cotton or polyester?

 There are many options out there when it comes to buying a hammock.
-In fact, many people do not understand how many fibers, different styles exist
+Many people do not understand how many fibers, different styles exist

-When it comes to rope hammock you have two main types to choose from – one is polyester (or other plastic material) and the other is cotton (or any other parallel fabric).
+When it comes to rope hammocks you have two main types to choose from – one is polyester (or other plastic material) and the other is cotton (or any other parallel fabric).